 A STEPWISE APPROACH TO PRESCRIBING — Presented below is one systematic approach to improving prescribing practices when managing older adults.
 Other systematic approaches have been described incorporating similar elements .
 Regardless of the sequence of steps, what is essential in prescribing is to continually reappraise the patient's medication regimen in light of his or her current clinical status, goals of care, and the potential risks/benefits of each medication.

 A concept of "time to benefit" (TTB) in relation to drug prescribing for older patients with multiple morbidities can be applied to therapeutic decisions .
-TTB, defined as the time to significant benefit observed in trials of people treated with a drug compared to controls, can be estimated from data from randomized controlled trials.
-Such information, not currently available, may in the future help guide decision making for specific drug prescribing in individual patients.
+TTB, defined as the time to significant benefit observed in trials of people treated with a drug compared with controls, can be estimated from data from randomized controlled trials.
+Such information, not routinely available, may in the future help guide decision-making for specific drug prescribing in individual patients.